University of North Carolina-Chapel Hill

 From UNC-Chapel Hill: The most remarkable gains among Carolina Covenant Scholars have been made by men.
 These gains have been especially pronounced among black and African American men, whose graduation rates have nearly doubled since the Covenant was established in 2003.
-The Men of Color Engagement Initiative helps address graduation and retention issues for males from traditionally underrepresented backgrounds in higher education (African-American, Latino, American Indian) and welcomes any individual interested in participating in the initiatives.
-The Office of Undergraduate Retention supports all students on their path to graduation by encouraging them to identify their individual strengths and to take full advantage of campus resources designed to help them succeed.
-Click here for a video about Dillon Robinson’s journey to graduate school.
+Support programs designed to students during all aspects of their college lives help address graduation and retention issues for students from traditionally underrepresented backgrounds in higher education and welcomes any individual interested in participating.
+Student-success professionals on campus support all students on their path to graduation by encouraging them to identify their individual strengths and to take full advantage of campus resources designed to help them succeed.

 Undergraduate Degree Efficiency

 By 2021-22, UNC-Chapel Hill will improve its undergraduate degree efficiency to 25.7 over a base of 24.6.

-From UNC-Chapel Hill: Through admissions and financial-aid practices, as well as the commitment of faculty and staff, UNC-Chapel Hill encourages students to complete their degrees efficiently, thus reducing expenses to themselves, their families and the people of North Carolina.
+From UNC-Chapel Hill: Through admissions and financial-aid practices, as well as the commitment of faculty and staff, UNC-Chapel Hill encourages students to complete their degrees efficiently, thus reducing expenses to themselves, their families, and the people of North Carolina.
 One measure of this efficiency is UNC-Chapel Hill’s strong graduation rates.
 Among new first-year students who enrolled in 2014, 85.6% graduated in four years.
-Another measure is degree efficiency, which is measured by the number of degrees earned per 100 full-time-equivalent students.
+Another indicator is degree efficiency, which is measured by the number of degrees earned per 100 full-time-equivalent students.
 Higher enrollments of transfer students tend to increase degree efficiency, as does summer study, which the university is working to expand through scholarships..